-Rule 63 Budget
+Rule 65 Budget

-1. The Secretary-General shall submit the preliminary draft estimates of the Committee's expenditure and revenue for the following financial year to the Bureau.
+1. The Commission for Financial and Administrative Affairs shall submit the preliminary draft estimates of the Committee's expenditure and revenue for the following financial year to the Bureau.
 The Bureau shall submit the draft to the plenary assembly for adoption.

-2. The plenary assembly shall adopt the draft estimates of the Committee's expenditure and revenue and forward them to the Commission, Council and European Parliament in good time to ensure that the deadlines laid down in the financial provisions are met.
+2. The plenary assembly shall adopt the draft estimates of the Committee's expenditure and revenue and forward them to the Commission, to the Council and to the European Parliament in good time to ensure that the deadlines laid down in the financial provisions are met.